Online Certificate Status Protocol: Privacy concerns

 OCSP checking creates a privacy concern for some users, since it requires the client to contact a third party (albeit a party trusted by the client software vendor) to confirm certificate validity.
+This third party could thus track what websites the client is accessing.
 OCSP stapling is a way to verify validity without disclosing browsing behavior to the CA.

 Criticisms

 OCSP-based revocation is not an effective technique to mitigate against the compromise of an HTTPS server's private key.
 An attacker who has compromised a server's private key typically needs to be in a man-in-the-middle position on the network to abuse that private key and impersonate a server.
 An attacker in such a position is also typically in a position to interfere with the client's OCSP queries.
 Because most clients will silently ignore OCSP if the query times out, OCSP is not a reliable means of mitigating HTTPS server key compromise.

 The MustStaple TLS extension in a certificate can require that the certificate be verified by a stapled OCSP response, mitigating this problem.
 OCSP also remains a valid defense against situations where the attacker is not a "man-in-the-middle" (code-signing or certificates issued in error).

 The OCSP protocol assumes the requester has network access to connect to an appropriate OCSP responder.
 Some requesters may not be able to connect because their local network prohibits direct Internet access (a common practice for internal nodes in a data center).
 Forcing internal servers to connect to the Internet in order to use OCSP contributes to the de-perimeterisation trend.
 The OCSP stapling protocol is an alternative that allows servers to cache OCSP responses, which removes the need for the requestor to directly contact the OCSP responder.